Mammography: Arguments against the USPSTF recommendations

+Society and culture

+Screening engagement

 Many factors affect how many people attend breast cancer screenings.
 For example, people from minority ethnic communities are also less likely to attend cancer screening.
 In the UK, women of South Asian heritage are the least likely to attend breast cancer screening.
 Research is still needed to identify specific barriers for the different South Asian communities.
 For example, a study showed that British-Pakistani women faced cultural and language barriers and were not aware that breast screening takes place in a female-only environment.

 People with mental illnesses are also less likely to attend cancer screening appointments.
 In Northern Ireland women with mental health problems were shown to be less likely to attend screening for breast cancer, than women without.
 The lower attendance numbers remained the same even when marital status and social deprivation were taken into account.

+Mammography can also cause anxiety, which can be due to generalized cancer fear, fear of screening components, fear of screening outcomes, and anxiety related to false positives.
+Screening behavior varies depending on the source of anxiety.
+For example, generalized cancer fear can lead to greater motivation to get screened, while fear of screening components can result in avoidance of screening.
+Meanwhile, fear of screening outcomes and false positive anxiety can show mixed results in screening behavior.
+However, the increase in screening engagement from generalized cancer fear appears to primarily affect White women, not Black or Hispanic women, due to factors such as low income, lack of insurance or transportation, language barriers, limited access to healthcare, medical mistrust, fear of inadequate care or exploitation, and fear of pain and radiation.
+Overall, immediate interpretation of screening mammograms, patient education, improved communication and clinical environments, and relaxation techniques are interventions that can reduce anxiety.